katydid/katydid-haskell/Readme.md

 ## Roadmap

-  - User defined functions for leaf values
   - Smart constructors instead of out of band simplification
-  - Fully define Parsers.Label (`ByteString` for Bytes, `Text` for Strings, ? of Uint)
   - Protobuf parser
   - Profile and Optimize (bring up to par with Go version)
   - Typed DSL (Combinator)